Bhanditz/Minions-Operation/README.md

 I'm not including the Minions samples for copyright reasons.
 This is just for fun because I was disapointed that the official game didn't already do it.
 You missed a trick Hasbro!
 (And wasn't Operation made by MB games originally or did I imagine that?)

-See http://www.makebournemouth.com/?p=714 for the prototype in operation (no pun intended).
+See http://www.makebournemouth.com/?p=728 for more build details and https://youtu.be/FSrsc9OuNDk to see it in operation (no pun intended).